Welcome to Major Bowes Retreat

 All are welcome to enjoy this ecumenical, multi-acre, heavily wooded space, whether for a day of workshops or a full weekend retreat.
 We supply the venue; your group plans and implements the content and topic of your retreat here at Major Bowes.

 We can accommodate up to 35 people overnight.
-Our Chapel at Laurel Hill and Fellowship Hall have seating for up to 45 guests.
+Our Chapel at Laurel Hill and Fellowship Hall have seating for up to 45 or 50 guests.

 Please scroll to the very top of this page and click on the green headings to explore the other pages in our web site such as our photo gallery, a tour of our facilities, and current services and pricing.